Smooth structures on pseudomanifolds with isolated conical singularities: Symplectic pseudomanifolds w.i.c.s.

-From Lemma \ref{symex} we get immediately that any conical symplectic pseudomanifold w.i.c.s. admits a smooth structure which is compatible with the given conical symplectic form, i.e. the symplectic form on a singular chart $\Nn_s$ is induced by the smooth embedding $\hat I_s : cL_s \to \R^{2l}$, defined in Lemma \ref{symex}.
+From Proposition \ref{symex} we get immediately that any conical symplectic pseudomanifold w.i.c.s. admits a smooth structure which is compatible with the given conical symplectic form, i.e. the symplectic form on a singular chart $\Nn_s$ is induced by the smooth embedding $\hat I_s : cL_s \to \R^{2l}$, defined in Lemma \ref{symex}.
 Let us consider one such compatible smooth structure on a conical symplectic manifold.
-We get the following consequence of Lemma \ref{pflaum}.
+Proposition \ref{pflaum} implies immediately

-\begin{corollary} 1.
-Any conical symplectic structure is smooth with respect to some Euclidean smooth structure $C^\infty (M)$.
-In particular any conical symplectic structures is smooth with respect to the smooth structures $C^\infty_e (M)$, $C^\infty _w (M)$.
+\begin{corollary} Any conical symplectic structure is smooth with respect to some Euclidean smooth structure $C^\infty (M)$.
+In particular, any conical symplectic structure is smooth with respect to the smooth structures $C^\infty_e (M)$, $C^\infty _w (M)$. \end{corollary}

-2. Suppose that $N$ is a smooth manifold and $h : N \to (M, \om)$ is a smooth map with respect to the compatible smooth structure $C^\infty (M)$.
-Then $h ^* (\om)$ is a smooth differential form on $N$. \end{corollary}